 With gray soapy garbage and smell like latrines.

-That work 'til the harvest and pray for the rains,
+That work 'til the harvest and pray that the rains,

-That won't be too heavy and won't be too lame,
+This year won't be too heavy or won't be too lame,

-So they can buy kernels on market day.
+So they can buy quintals on market day.

 They know how it feels, but not what to say.